HajarEB/New_version/README.md

 - **Frontend**: Angular with TypeScript, HTML and CSS
 - **Database**: SQLite

 This application can be run manually on local machine or by using **Docker containerization**.
-As for checking security practices, it also includes **Jenkins** pipelines for testing
+As for checking security practices, it also includes **Jenkins** pipelines for testing, results can be found at `security test` folder.

 ## Features
 - Register and login with strong password using OAuth2 and JWT